AUTO GLASS WARRANTY

 The first question that the majority of car owners face when dealing with a cracked or chipped windshield is whether they should have it replaced or repaired.
 There are pros and cons to both, but sometimes replacement is the only viable option.
 For example:

-If your windshield has suffered a serious chip or crack (more than a couple inches wide), it should probably be replaced.
+If your windshield has suffered a serious chip or crack (more than a couple of inches wide), it should probably be replaced.

 Replacement is mandatory in cases where the damage is on the driver’s side of the windshield.
 That’s because most repair jobs leave the glass looking a little distorted, which can be very distracting when driving.